 If your property is managed using a real-time booking system with an interface that prospective guests can use over the internet, notify us so we can include a link to it within your advertisement.
 This will enable guests to instantly make a booking themselves without telephoning or emailing you, thus saving you time.

-Within many (but not all) town/city accommodation pages for locations in Victoria, an option is available to view the current availability or pricing for all properties together in a grid layout.
+Within all town/city accommodation pages for locations in Victoria, an option is available to view the current availability or pricing for all properties together in a grid layout.
 This availability is updated twice a day - refer to the "last updated" time displayed on the relevant page.
-Any availability that cannot be worked out is shown with a question mark.
+Any days where availability cannot be worked out are shown with a question mark.
+Any days where availability is computed by consulting a simple calendar (i.e. no pricing) are shown with a green tick.

 Your accommodation will feature in the availability grid with pricing if your online booking system is: